 Can’t be used as an everyday shoe

-These Asics shoes help you take on any smooth trail by providing you with an excellent shock absorbing comfort, thanks to its newly designed midsole and upper.
+These Asics shoes help you take on any smooth trail by providing you with excellent shock-absorbing comfort, thanks to its newly designed midsole and upper.
 Designed as an upgrade from its predecessor, the Venture features a rugged, one-piece outsole and multi-directional lugs, included to provide runners with confidence-inspiring traction.
-The durable synthetic material of these trail running trainers from above, together with its stitched-down toe bumper offer nothing short of comfort, protection and an excellent fit.
+The durable synthetic material of these trail running trainers from above, together with its stitched-down toe bumper offer nothing short of comfort, protection, and an excellent fit.

 Available in various colours